 Visits to places of interest:

 An equally popular shed activity is our organised field trip visits to various informative and interesting places or industries within or around the Hunter Valley district.
 Depending on the location of these visits either a members "car poole" or a 40 seater "fun bus" is organised for the event.
 For example members have visitited places of interest such as our local "Weathertex Hardboard Factory" - 'Sandvik Mining Center" - 'Varley Engineering Tomago" - "Newcastle Fort Scratchley and Port Waratah Coal Loader" - with social visits to several Hunter Valley men's sheds.
-More of these activities are planned this year such as our annual train trip to the Sydney "Timber and Woodwork show" coming up in July 2018. (see gallery for images)
+More of these activities are planned in the near future. (see gallery for images)

-In March 2018 our shed members enrolled in the third of our cooking for 1 or 2 program activities.
+In May 2022 our shed members enrolled in the fourth of our cooking for 1 or 2 program activities.
 Ten shed members registered for the five week course which ran each Thursday morning concluding with a formal recognition certificate.

 Each of the five session began with university students explaining forms of food etiquette such as safe food handling, good and bad eating habits, healthy foods to cook, benefits of healthy eating, nutritional benefits of healthy eating to name but a few topics covered during the program.